jonathanstyu/jonathanstyu.github.com/_posts/business/2013-08-25-looking-over-6-years-of-resume-evolution.md

 ### Jul 2013

 This is the latest iteration of my resume that is complete.
-I do have an iteration cooking right now in my DropBox but it is incomplete as I am unsure as to what to say about the content in the most recent job experience.
+I do have an iteration cooking right now in my DropBox but I am still unsure as to what to say about the content in the most recent job experience.
+Therefore let us take a look at the issues with this one.

 <feature>
 	<img src="/images/resumejul2013.png">